RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ### Index.js

-The API's entry point and the file where the "app" is setup to being listening for requests.
+The API's entry point and the file where the "app" is setup to begin listening for requests.

 ### App.js